Source: Zimbabwe's Mugabe agrees to terms of resignation

 The people march for Mugabe to go

-There appears to be strong appetite among Zimbabweans for Mugabe to go.
+There was strong appetite among Zimbabweans for Mugabe to go.
 On Saturday tens of thousands of protesters took to the streets to demand an end to his rule.

-The country's powerful army veterans organization, once loyal to Mugabe, has also turned on the embattled 93-year-old leader.
+The country's powerful army veterans organization, once loyal to Mugabe, had also turned on the embattled 93-year-old leader.
 The group organized a rally in Harare on Saturday, in which tens of thousands of people turned up to call for him to step down.

 "The whole nation is celebrating today.
 We are finally getting rid of the old man," said Tanashe, a Harare resident who declined to provide a second name.
 Others ran alongside army tanks and hugged soldiers to who their gratitude for their actions.